rendondeveloper/WeatherDemo/README.md

 # Weather Demo

-This is a app, to show the weather by the places selected.
+This a app, to show the weather by the places selected.

 This project was created using clean architecture + dependency injection.